derricks/derricks.github.io/chapter_book_thoughts.md

   * Premise: Highly imaginative girl navigates a rich fantasy world that wraps around her day-to-day normal-kid adventures.
   * General thoughts: It is _very_ clear that Hanlon spent a lot of time around kids.
 Our daughter is a total Dory (aside from the reluctant reader bit).
 The imagination she brings to the world around her is wonderful and has an internal consistency throughout the series.
   * Social commentary: Dory and her family/friends are all Caucasian.

+_Bob_, Wendy Mass & Rebecca Stead
+  * Premise: A magical creature has stayed put in a closet ever since the owner's granddaughter told him to.
+But that was five years ago, and she's just returned, having forgotten all about him.
+  * General thoughts: This is an interesting premise that quickly dodges a lot of the easy tropes, though there are still some to be found.
+Bob's story, and Livy's too, is pieced together by the two of them throughout the book, and the ending is quite a surprise.
+  * Social commentary: Livy is a smart, determined Caucasian girl.
+Her grandmother and all her neighbors are suffering from a long drought, and the poverty they've faced has taken its toll.

 _Cilla Lee-Jenkins_ series, Susan Tan
   * Premise: Self-proclaimed future literary star Priscilla Lee-Jenkins grapples with the common travails of elementary school and family life, but also with racially insensitive townspeople